-Nothing beats a bowl of hot soup on a Fall day.
-Add the warming spice mixture of curry to the pot, and your bowl will offer extra metabolic-boosting powers.
+To warm myself up from the inside, I crave soup when it is cold outside.
+And adding the warming spice mixture of curry to the soup pot offers metabolic-boosting powers to each bowl.
 I recently made a pot of creamy and thick butternut squash soup with curry and coconut milk that was warming but also subtly sweet.

 1 large butternut squash (about 3 pounds)

 1 medium size onion, diced